MaxEhrhart/Utility-Libs/README.md

-Some funtions I developed to ease the hard work.
+Some functions I developed to ease the hard work.
 Utility Libs for python and spark